-The potential impact of physical risk events on the economy may include lower GDP growth, higher unemployment, shortage of raw materials and products due to supply chain disruptions and significant changes in asset prices.
-These factors could subsequently impact business model and profitability of Barclays Bank Group and its clients.
-Damage to the properties and operations of the Group's clients could decrease their production capacity, increase operating costs, affect insurability and decrease the value of those properties.
-This in turn would lead to a decline in the creditworthiness of clients, which may result in higher defaults, delinquencies, write-offs and impairment charges in the Group's portfolios.
-Physical hazards may also impact the creditworthiness of the sovereigns of countries in which they occur.
-The deterioration in the credit ratings of sovereign bonds could affect their access to capital and their eligibility for inclusion in banks' liquidity buffers.
-These hazards may also impact the value of investments which the Barclays Bank Group holds.
+Physical risks, such as acute weather events (e.g. cyclones, hurricanes and floods) and long-term climate pattern shifts (e.g. droughts, temperature and precipitation levels) can lead to damage to fixed assets, operational disruptions, changes in production outputs and increased costs.
+The potential impacts of physical risk events on the economy may include lower gross domestic product growth, higher unemployment, shortage of raw materials and products, supply chain disruptions, significant fluctuations in prices of assets (such as in the real estate sector) and shifting demands for goods and service.
+These factors could subsequently impact the business model and profitability of Barclays Bank Group and its clients by negatively impacting, among other things: (1) the creditworthiness of clients which may result in higher defaults, delinquencies, write-offs and impairment charges in Barclays Bank Group's portfolios; (2) the creditworthiness of the sovereigns of countries in which they occur.
+The deterioration in the credit ratings of sovereign bonds could affect their access to capital and their eligibility for inclusion in banks' liquidity buffers; and (3) the value of investments which the Barclays Bank Group holds.